FlexMeasures/flexmeasures/documentation/features/scheduling.rst

 Here are some thoughts on further innovation:

 - Writing your own scheduler.
 You can always write your own scheduler(see :ref:`plugin_customization`).
 You then might want to add your own flex model, as well.
 FlexMeasures will let the scheduler decide which flexibility model is relevant and how it should be validated.
-- We also aim to model situations with more than one flexible asset, and which have different types of flexibility (e.g. EV charging and smart heating in the same site).
+- We also aim to model situations with more than one flexible asset, and that have different types of flexibility (e.g. EV charging and smart heating in the same site).
 This is ongoing architecture design work, and therefore happens in development settings, until we are happy with the outcomes.
 Thoughts welcome :)
 - Aggregating flexibility of a group of assets (e.g. a neighborhood) and optimizing its aggregated usage (e.g. for grid congestion support) is also an exciting direction for expansion.